vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 For Windows, custom exclusions can be defined for scheduled scans, on-demand scans, and always-on real-time protection and monitoring.
 The types of exclusions include:

 - **File extension**: Exclude files based on their extension.
 - **File**: Exclude specific files by their full path.
 - **Folder**: Exclude all files within a specified folder.
 - **Process**: Exclude files opened by specific processes.

-For detailed instructions, visit the [Microsoft Defender Antivirus documentation](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus)
+For detailed instructions, see [Configure custom exclusions for Microsoft Defender Antivirus](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus).

 > [!Note]
 > Microsoft Defender Antivirus exclusions can apply to antivirus scans and/or to real-time protection.

 ### Custom remediation actions

 When Microsoft Defender Antivirus detects a potential threat while running a scan, it attempts to remediate or remove the detected threat.
 You can define custom remediation actions to configure how Microsoft Defender Antivirus should address certain threats, whether a restore point should be created before remediating, and when threats should be removed.

-[Configure remediation actions for Microsoft Defender Antivirus detections](configure-remediation-microsoft-defender-antivirus.md).
+For more information, see [Configure remediation actions for Microsoft Defender Antivirus detections](configure-remediation-microsoft-defender-antivirus.md).

 ### Attack surface reduction exclusions